decaf

 Anti-tamper

 Opt in once.
-The overlay re-injects itself if you try to delete it via DevTools.
+The slowdown re-applies itself if you try to strip it out via DevTools, and the blocking comes right back if you delete a rule.
 You signed up for this.
 We hold the line.

 All platforms · optional